basseches/mosaic/README.md

 ## Running the code

 Connect your ESP32 via a USB-C cable to one of the ports on your computer.
-Open `mosaic.ino` with the Arduino IDE, and click the arrow button in top left corner of the IDE to upload the code to the ESP32.
+Open `mosaic.ino` (inside `mosaic/`) with the Arduino IDE, and click the arrow button in the top left corner of the IDE to upload the code to the ESP32.

 *I had some difficulty getting code to run on my Mac, if your compilation is failing with an error message that ends with `A fatal error occurred: Failed